- Recommended

 Low Season Jan - Mar |

-Discover the best of Atlantic City — top attractions, local food, transport tips, budget advice, and currency essentials.
-Plan your perfect Atlantic City trip today.
+Discover the best of Atlantic City, NJ — top attractions, local food, transport tips, budget advice, and currency essentials.
+Plan your perfect Atlantic City, NJ trip today.

-An established fine-dining landmark serving steaks, seafood, and classic cocktails in a grand historic building.
+Knife and Fork Inn is a landmark fine-dining restaurant serving steaks, seafood, and cocktails in a restored historic setting.

 Traveling between Baltimore, MD and Atlantic City, NJ is a convenient journey made easy by Amtrak.
 With comfortable seating and scenic views along the way, you can relax as you traverse approximately 150 miles of beautiful landscapes.
 The train service offers multiple daily departures, ensuring flexibility in your travel plans while connecting these two cities seamlessly.